BIU-NLP/iFACETSUM/README.md

 2. Use the WEC model to score each pairwise (link will be added soon).
 3. Use agglomerative clustering to combine WD and CD mentions into clusters.

+For the end-to-end iFᴀᴄᴇᴛSᴜᴍ entities script (following above instructions) refer to https://github.com/AlonEirew/wd-plus-srl-extraction#wec-cd-coreference

 #### Proposition Alignment

 1. Please refer to https://github.com/oriern/SuperPAL for instructions of extracting propositions using OIE and extracting pairwise scores.